Day6: 2017: Every Day6 project

 Their July single consisting of the lead single "Hi Hello" and sidetrack "Be Lazy" was released on July 6.
-Their August single consisting of the lead single "What Can I Do" and sidetrack "Whatever!" released on August 7.
-Their September single with the lead single "I Loved You" and sidetrack "I'll Remember" released on September 6.
-Day6 originally would released their October single on October 7 and later installment to released on September 29, which consists of the lead single "When You Love Someone" and the sidetrack "I Need Somebody".
+Their August single consisting of the lead single "What Can I Do" and sidetrack "Whatever!" was released on August 7.
+Their September single with the lead single "I Loved You" and sidetrack "I'll Remember" was released on September 6.
+Day6 originally would release their October single on October 7 and later installment to release on September 29, which consists of the lead single "When You Love Someone" and the sidetrack "I Need Somebody".
 The music videos of their August, September, and October singles were a three-part story about high school friendship and love.

 Day6 held their North American meet and greet tour, Day6 Live & Meet in North America 2017, hosted by SubKulture Entertainment.
 The tour started in Los Angeles on October 20, Austin on October 22, New York on October 24, Detroit on October 27, and stopped in Toronto on October 29.

 Their November single consisting of the lead single "All Alone" and sidetrack "Pouring" was released on November 6.
 On November 28, JYP Entertainment announced the band's first nationwide tour in 2018, Every Day6 Concert Nationwide Tour.
 The tour started in Busan on January 20–21, Daegu on January 27 and stopped in Daejeon on February 10.

-On December 6, Day6 official concluded their monthly project with the releases of their second full-length album, Moonrise.
-The album contained the previous releases from July to November, the lead single "I Like You", two sidetrack ("Better Better" and "I'll Try"), and the final versions of the B-sides from their debut EP The Day.
+On December 6, Day6 official concluded their monthly project with the release of their second full-length album, Moonrise.
+The album contained the previous releases from July to November, the lead single "I Like You", two sidetracks ("Better Better" and "I'll Try"), and the final versions of the B-sides from their debut EP The Day.